 Camí de Ronda: hiking along Costa Brava from Palamós to Llafranc

-Today’s article could pretty much consist of just one long story short: we met Alba, a lovely girl from Barcelona, she told us about a thing called “Camí de Ronda”, which is a walkable coastal path in Costa Brava (part of the GR92 trail) with gorgeous scenery along the way, that she did with her boyfriend over a couple of days; we liked the idea and so we went, end of story.
+Today’s article could pretty much consist of just one long story short: we met Alba, a lovely girl from Barcelona, she told us about a thing called “Camí de Ronda”, which is a very scenic, walkable coastal path in Costa Brava (part of the GR92 trail), that she did with her boyfriend over a couple of days; we liked the idea and we went, end of story.

-Well, pretty much our friend Alba is the guilty one for us doing this hiking trail, because we had no idea about it before she mentioned it for the first time.
+Well, pretty much our friend Alba is the guilty one for us doing this hiking trail, because we had no idea about it before she told us.
 Once she dropped us this info, we quickly looked up photos from this trail, fell in love instantly and stubbornly decided that whatever happens, we were going to do it.
 This was sometime at the end of August if I recall well.

 Our initial plan was to do the Costa Brava walking tour from Begur all the way to Palamós, by camping one night somewhere along the way.